DonStylz74/ox-inventory-item-creator/README.md

 <ul>
 		<li>On completion of item creation you will be promoted if you need to create another item.</li>
 		<li>Any fields left blank will not be included in the final item data.</li>
-		<li>example, if you do not fill in the server export data, it will not be added to the final export file.</li>
+		<li>example, if you do not fill in the server export data, it will not be added to the items code in the exported file.</li>
 </ul>